If voted to power, INDIA bloc will remove 50 per cent cap on reservation: Rahul Gandhi | Politics

 He also alleged that the BJP tried to topple the JMM-Congress-RJD government in Jharkhand as the chief minister was a tribal.

-''Want to congratulate all alliance MLAs, (Champai) Soren ji as that they stopped the BJP-RSS conspiracy and protected the government of the poor,'' Gandhi said at a rally at the Shaheed Maidan here.
+''Want to congratulate all alliance MLAs, (Champai) Soren ji as that they stopped the BJP-RSS conspiracy and protected the government of the poor,'' Gandhi said at a rally at the Shaheed Maidan held here during his Manipur-to-Maharashtra Bharat Jodo Nyay Yatra.

 ''This is the biggest question before India.
 Our first step would be to get a caste census in the country,'' the former Congress chief said.

-Noting that more than 50 per cent reservation cannot be given under existing provisions, Gandhi promised that an Indian National Developmental Inclusive Alliance government will ''throw out'' the 50 per cent cap on reservation.
+Noting that more than 50 per cent reservation cannot be given under existing provisions, Gandhi promised that an Indian National Developmental Inclusive Alliance (INDIA) government would ''throw out'' the 50 per cent cap on reservation.

 He said that Prime Minister Narendra Modi used to say that he is an OBC but when the demand for a caste census was made, he stated that there are only two castes -- the rich and the poor.